ollyspooner/Query-string-parameter-passthrough/README.md

 ## Usage

+Include the sbos-qspp.js file in your page in a SCRIPT tag.

 Add a data attribute of "data-param-prefix" to the A element to be updated.
 The attribute should specify the prefix that will identify the parameters to include from the query string.

 The "href" attribute forms the basis of the new url: